 Then there was the imaginary Knuffingen Airport itself.
 Like everything else, the detail that went into it was amazing.
 Planes took off, landed and taxied on the runways and taxiways.
 Airport support vehicles drove around.
 At one point there was even a fire on an airplane that had just landed, and emergency vehicles rushed over from the other side of the airport to put out the fire.
 (Don’t worry, it was just the imaginary Knuffingen Airlines.)
 There was an electronic board listing all the arrivals and departures.
 They even had a parking deck and dozens of waiting taxis.
 It took nearly six years to build the airport, and it showed.
 It was amazing, and despite Andy’s fear of all things flight-related, we hung out here for quite a long time.

 I hope you made it to the end of this post.
 I took a little more than 300 pictures here, so it was hard to narrow it down to what I ended up with in this post.
 And I skipped the Scandinavia section entirely.
 Miniatur Wunderland truly was wonderful.
 Andy and I spent well over three hours, but we easily could’ve spent four.
+(And we spent several more hours there on a second visit when we took Andy’s parents a few years later.)
 We had to pick up the pace when we realized it was getting close to closing time, and we only barely got to see Scandinavia before an employee shooed us out.
 This was by far my favorite thing in Hamburg, and I highly recommend it.
 Mini Europe, tiny countries, apparently I really enjoy miniature places!

 Visiting Hamburg’s Miniatur Wunderland